EuroLinux/eurolinux-open-docs/docs/jumpstarts/vagrant-jumpstart.md

 they can be reduced once you know your software resource requirements.

-Depending on the task you want to achieve, whether it be a ready-made appliance **or** a base virtual system which gets provisioned with your application and its dependencies **or** something else, that's when changes to the specification must be made - e.g. the additional provisioning procedure shall be written.
+Depending on the task you want to achieve, whether it be a ready-made appliance **or** a base virtual system that gets provisioned with your application and its dependencies **or** something else, that's when changes to the specification must be made - e.g. the additional provisioning procedure shall be written.